 Syria

 The Group’s heritage and core assets are in the Syrian Arab Republic.
-Gulfsands main interest is in Block 26, a World Class resource in North-East Syria, currently under Force Majeure, which we hope will soon be lifted to enable us to return to operations in the near future.
+Gulfsands main interest is in Block 26, a World Class resource in North-East Syria.

 A new Dawn For Syria